-Jednohubky are pieces of savory rolls with toppings - spreads, salami, even pieces of fruit if you’re feeling fancy.
+Jednohubky is pieces of savory rolls with toppings - spreads, salami, even pieces of fruit if you’re feeling fancy.

-The other favorite option for Silevestr party food are obložené chlebíčky.
-These open-face sandwiches are topped with mayonnaise-based salads, ham, boiled egg, or decorative vegetable pieces.
+The other favorite option for Silevestr party food is obložené chlebíčky.
+These open-faced sandwiches are topped with mayonnaise-based salads, ham, boiled egg, or decorative vegetable pieces.

 New Year’s Toast

 After the clock strikes midnight, people join each other in a toast (novoroční přípitek).

 The toast is mostly done with alcoholic beverages such as sparkling wine or champagne.
 Popular sparkling wine in the Czech Republic is Bohemia Sekt, called "Bohemka".